 You will:

-Read the resources below.
-Then, answer the reflection questions posted in the Padlet.
+What makes a source reliable?
+List your ideas in the Padlet below.
 Note: It may be easier to open the Padlet in a separate window.

 Before you can synthesize across various articles, you may need to practice how to paraphrase an idea from a single article.
 Paraphrasing is much harder than using a direct quote, but it demonstrates your critical thinking ability and your understanding of the article's idea.
 Sometimes, an author says something better than we can, and in that case, it's fine to use a direct quote.
 Try not to over burden your paper with direct quotes.
 A literature review section should rely mostly on paraphrasing and synthesizing.